-Diplomatic relations between Belarus and the EU were established in August 1992.
+The diplomatic relations between Belarus and the EU were established in August 1992.
 In March 1995, a Partnership and Cooperation Agreement was signed between Belarus and the EU in Brussels.
-Subsequently, the European Union suspended its ratification for political reasons and imposed restrictions on Belarus, including ban on high and top level political contacts, freezing of practical cooperation and external assistance in various areas, as well as travel ban for a number of Belarusian officials.
+Subsequently, the European Union suspended its ratification for political reasons and imposed restrictions on Belarus, including the ban on high and top level political contacts, freezing of practical cooperation and external assistance in various areas, as well as the travel ban for a number of Belarusian officials.

 In 2011, the European Union put back in place and subsequently toughened the visa ban against Belarus’ officials.
-In doing so, the EU referred to its own politically motivated assessments of the outcome of the 2010 presidential campaign and post-electoral developments in the country.
+In doing so, the EU referred to its own politically motivated assessments of the outcome of the 2010 presidential campaign and post-electoral developments in Belarus.
 Restrictions affected also financial transactions with several Belarusian companies.
-Supplies to Belarus of a number of categories of special-purpose goods of services were embargoed.
+Supplies to Belarus of a number of categories of special-purpose goods and services were embargoed.

-Belarus keeps stressing to the EU that its coercive policy is counterproductive, and invites it to resolve all controversies through dialogue on an equitable and mutually respectable basis.
+Belarus keeps stressing to the EU that its policy of sanctions and restrictions is counterproductive, and invites it to resolve all controversies through dialogue on an equitable and mutually respectable basis.
 Acting in the spirit of good neighbourhood Belarus seeks to promote pragmatic and mutually beneficial cooperation with the EU and its Member States.

-Belarusian ministries pursue sectoral dialogues with the European Commission that were launched in 2008 – 2011, including in energy, transport, environmental, economy and finance.
+Belarusian line ministries pursue sectoral dialogues with the European Commission on environment, economy and finance.
 Expert interaction on customs and transport issues is underway.
-The ongoing cooperation on border management and energy is governed i.a. by the bilateral documents signed in 2009: the Memorandum on launching practical cooperation between the State Border Committee of Belarus and the FRONTEX agency for cooperation at external EU borders, and the Declaration on cooperation between the Government of Belarus and the European Commission in the energy field.
+The ongoing cooperation on border management and energy is governed by the bilateral documents signed in 2009: the Memorandum on launching practical cooperation between the State Border Committee of Belarus and the FRONTEX agency for cooperation at external EU borders, and the Declaration on cooperation between the Government of Belarus and the European Commission in the energy field.
 In May 2015, Belarus and the European Commission concluded a Cooperation Agreement on an Early Warning Mechanism in the Energy Sector.
 Belarus was also admitted to the Bologna process, and got an observer status with the Northern Dimension.